-The expected ratings are based on the quality of the collateral, the underwriting and servicing of the mortgage loans, available credit enhancement and the sound legal and financial structures.
-Initial credit enhancement for the Class A notes, totalling 5.20%, will be provided by the subordination of the Class B notes (2.65%) and the Class C notes (1.05%) and an initial reserve fund (1.5%).
-Initial credit enhancement for the Class B notes will be 2.55%, provided by the Class C notes and the reserve fund.
-Initial credit enhancement for the Class C notes will be 1.50%, provided by the reserve fund.
+The ratings are based on the quality of the collateral, the underwriting and servicing of the mortgage loans, available credit enhancement and the sound legal and financial structures.
+Initial credit enhancement for the Class A notes, totalling 5.20%, is provided by the subordination of the Class B notes (2.65%) and the Class C notes (1.05%) and an initial reserve fund (1.5%).
+Initial credit enhancement for the Class B notes is 2.55%, provided by the Class C notes and the reserve fund.
+Initial credit enhancement for the Class C notes is 1.50%, provided by the reserve fund.